bencetaro/mlops_sentinel/README.md

    docker exec mlflow python -m training.main
    ```
 5. After train we should have the model saved in the bucket,
-   to make sure you can run:
+   to make sure you can list stored artifacts:
    ```shell
     docker exec -it minio mc ls local
    ```